Page Content

 How to Apply for FAFSA for Graduate School?

-Students who wish to apply for financial aid to help pay for college must complete and submit the Free Application for Student Aid (FAFSA) form.
-This form is available online at studentaid.gov and must be filled up on the same portal.
-Alternatively, a printed form is also available and can usually be picked up from a FAFSA graduate school’s financial aid office or downloaded from studentaid.gov (for the school year 2021-2022).
-If one gathers all the required information well before one starts the application process, it will be easier to complete the FAFSA form in no time.
+Students who wish to apply for financial aid to help pay for college must complete and submit a Free Application for Student Aid (FAFSA) form.
+This form is available online at studentaid.gov[3] and must be filled up on the same portal.
+Alternatively, a printed form is also available and can usually be picked up from the financial aid office of a FAFSA graduate school or downloaded from studentaid.gov (for the school year 2023-2024)[4].
+If one gathers all the required information well before starting the application process, completing the FAFSA form in no time will be easier.
 To fill it out completely, here are a few things that are needed:

 1. An FSA ID